ibm-cloud-security/appid-clientsdk-swift/README.md

 ## Installing the SDK:

-1. Add the 'BluemixAppID' dependency to your Podfile, for example:
+1. Add the 'IBMCloudAppID' dependency to your Podfile, for example:

     ```swift
     target <yourTarget> do
        use_frameworks!
-	     pod 'BluemixAppID'
+	     pod 'IBMCloudAppID'
     end
     ```
 2. From the terminal, run: